Applied mathematics: Status in academic departments

 Academic institutions are not consistent in the way they group and label courses, programs, and degrees in applied mathematics.
 At some schools, there is a single mathematics department, whereas others have separate departments for Applied Mathematics and (Pure) Mathematics.
 It is very common for Statistics departments to be separated at schools with graduate programs, but many undergraduate-only institutions include statistics under the mathematics department.

 Many applied mathematics programs (as opposed to departments) consist primarily of cross-listed courses and jointly appointed faculty in departments representing applications.
 Some Ph.D. programs in applied mathematics require little or no coursework outside mathematics, while others require substantial coursework in a specific area of application.
 In some respects this difference reflects the distinction between "application of mathematics" and "applied mathematics".

 Some universities in the U.K. host departments of Applied Mathematics and Theoretical Physics, but it is now much less common to have separate departments of pure and applied mathematics.
 A notable exception to this is the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge, housing the Lucasian Professor of Mathematics whose past holders include Isaac Newton, Charles Babbage, James Lighthill, Paul Dirac, and Stephen Hawking.

 Schools with separate applied mathematics departments range from Brown University, which has a large Division of Applied Mathematics that offers degrees through the doctorate, to Santa Clara University, which offers only the M.S. in applied mathematics.
 Research universities dividing their mathematics department into pure and applied sections include MIT.
 Students in this program also learn another skill (computer science, engineering, physics, pure math, etc.) to supplement their applied math skills.

 Associated mathematical sciences

 Applied mathematics is associated with the following mathematical sciences:

-Engineering and technological engineering
+Engineering

-With applications of applied geometry together with applied chemistry.
+Mathematics is used in all branches of engineering and has subsequently developed as distinct specialties within the engineering profession.